The 3rd Annual Leadership Awards

 Category II: Impact: Organisation (1 award)

-• By organisation’s advocacy, networking, innovation and implementation efforts established clear impact on HIV affected communities in the last one year
+- The organisation’s advocacy, networking, innovation and implementation efforts should have clearly established impact on HIV affected communities in the last one year.

 How do you apply?

 Individuals and organisations from the above mentioned communities can apply directly by completing an application form in English or Hindi.
-The form can be downloaded from the link below, filled and submitted by email at firstname.lastname@example.org by 19th November 2017, 5.30 pm India Time.
+You can also download, scan and submit the form.
+The form can be downloaded from the link below, filled and submitted by email at email@example.com by 15th November 2018, 5.30 pm Indian Time.

 Can one be nominated?

-No, one cannot nominate others, applications are accepted only from individuals or organisations.
+It is not permissible to nominate others.
+Applications are accepted only from individuals or organisations.

 Selection of the Awardee